CirclesUBI/gelato-poc/README.md

 The proof consists in calling a contract method that uses the msg.sender attribute (assuring that everything works as it should and the address is not a proxy contract) between 2 signed Gnosis Safes and check that all gas is being sponsored by a Gelato Relay with 1Balance method.

+Requirements:

+- 2 gnosis safes to be able to trust one another
+- Private key of the safe's owner that is going to trust
+- A Gelato API key

 Bibliography:

 - https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit